 On this day we celebrate the French language and Canada's rich French heritage and culture.
 We are also reminded to embrace the core values of peace, democracy and respect for human rights.
-2020 marks the 50th anniversary of La Francophonie.
-Learn about the last 50 years of the Francophone cooperation here.
+This year, the theme is « Femmes francophones, Femmes résilientes ».
+To learn more about this theme and to access resources, please click here.

 Visit the official website of L’Organisation international de la francophonie to learn more about ongoing research and initiatives.

 ONA is committed to being an inclusive and equitable organization that recognizes membership diversity.
 Visit our Human Rights & Equity webpage to learn about the work being done by our Human Rights & Equity Team.

 Watch ONA's "Human Rights and Equity Caucus" video and learn more about the role we play in promoting equity and diversity for our members in the workplace and in the Union.